so-okada/twXiv/README.md

 	- One reason for this is to clarify what twXiv tweets, retweets, and quotes across categories.
-Another reason is that twitter does not like duplicate or substiantially similar tweets from bots.
+Another reason is that twitter does not like duplicate or substantially similar tweets from bots.
 So, twXiv maintains a single tweet for the title, authors, and abs/pdf identifiers of a new paper across bots in access keys.
 Furthermore, if configured, twXiv tries to